cpske/ISP/assignment/week1/unit-testing-assignment.md

 ### Example Test Cases in README.md

-You should design your own test cases.
-Can you think of anything not should here?
+Design your own test cases.
+Can you think of any other important test cases?

 ### Tests for unique